usethesource/rascal-website/docs/Recipes/Common/CallLifting/index.md

 The problem is now to lift the call relation using the information in the partOf relation.
-In other words: a call between two procedures will be lifted to a call between the components to which each procedure belongs.
+In other words: A call between two procedures will be lifted to a call between the components to which each procedure belongs.

 Here is a solution: